UdayLab/AEROS/README.md

 #### 5.2.2.
 Unzipping the downloaded zip files
 1. Create a temporary directory, say _temp_.

        mkdir temp
-       #temp directory will store the data.

-2. Move the zip files into the _temp_ directory.
+2. Move or upload the zip files into the _temp_ directory.
+3. Enter into the temp directory

+       cd temp

-3. Create a shell script file to read every zip file and uncompress it.
+4. Create a shell script file to read every zip file and uncompress it.

-       vi uncompressZipFiles.sh
+       vi uncompressOldZipFiles.sh

-4. Copy and paste the following shell script
+5. Copy and paste the following shell script

        #add the below provided code
-       zipFiles=`ls ~/temp/*.zip`
+       zipFiles=`ls *.zip`

        for eachZipFile in $zipFiles
        do